Enterprise Value (TEV) | Quick Primer

 LTM vs. NTM Multiples

 LTM vs. NTM MultiplesWhat is LTM vs. NTM Multiples?
-Last Twelve Months (LTM) or Next Twelve Months (NTM) are two standard forms in which valuation multiples are presented in trading and transaction comps analyses.
-While L...
+Last Twelve Months (LTM) and Next Twelve Months (NTM) are standard forms in which valuation multiples are presented in trading and transaction comps analyses.
+While LTM...

 -